OUR MISSION STATEMENT

 Our HERO mentor program focuses on the future leaders of America-our children, teens, and young adults who have been abused, bullied, have endured trauma, are living with a mental illness such as depression, anxiety, PTSD, self-harm, and suicidal ideations.

 Our program vision is a one-on-one mentorship program where we pair the Zachary's of the World (ZOWs) with a HERO mentor.
 But what if we told you that our HERO mentors would look something like the people in the pictures below?

 Through our HERO mentor program, we want to help not only the youth, but also our military service-members, veterans, law enforcement, and first responders.
-We know that these adult populations can also be at risk of living with post-traumatic stress disorder and suicidal ideations, and are unlikely to reach out due to the stigma that surrounds mental illness.
+We know that these adult populations can also be at risk of suicide, and are unlikely to reach out due to the stigma that surrounds mental illness.
 Our program is designed to give our HERO mentors a "protective factor."
 A protective factor is a condition or attribute that helps mitigate the risk of suicide; it is something that keeps someone who is living in the darkness a reason to stay alive and not end their life by suicide.